 Cabo da Roca is a 150-metre cliff, located 18km / 11 mi west of Sintra.
-It’s Portugal and continental Europe’s westernmost point, and a place offering amazing views.
-Despite the many tourists, mostly on weekends and when coaches arrive, there is plenty of space for everybody.
-You’ll find trails along the cliff top to explore the area.
-Here also lies a lighthouse dating from 1772.
+It’s Portugal and continental Europe’s westernmost point.
+It offers amazing ocean views.
+Despite the many tourists, mostly on weekends and when bus tours arrive, there is plenty of space for everybody.
+There are trails along the cliff top to explore the area.
+The lighthouse dates from 1772.

 Praia da Ursa

 The stunning Praia da Ursa is a white sand beach, just before reaching Cabo da Roca.
 It remains relatively quiet because of the not so easy path, quite steep at times, down to the beach.
-For the few who dare to venture, the 20-minute steep walk is a small price to pay for the views during the cliff descent and once on the beach.
+For the few who dare to venture, the 20-minute steep walk is a small price to pay for the views both during the cliff descent and once on the beach.

 Praia do Guincho

-Located 9km / 6 mi northwest of Cascais, Praia do Guincho is another stunning beach that offers great views as well as surfing.
-Many people cycle the shoreline path from Cascais to Guincho.
-There are some nice restaurants with seafood close by.
+Located 9km / 6 mi northwest of Cascais, Praia do Guincho is another stunning beach that offers stunning views as well as the perfect spot for surfing.
+Many people cycle along the shoreline path from Cascais to Guincho.
+There are some nice seafood restaurants in the area (see below).

 How to Get to Sintra, Cascais and Beyond

 By public transport

 Take the commuter train from Lisbon’s Rossio station to Sintra (details here).
-From Sintra station, take bus #403 operated by Scotturb that goes to Cascais, stopping at Cabo da Roca.
+From Sintra station, take bus #403 operated by Scotturb that goes to Cascais, stopping in Cabo da Roca.
 It runs every hour or so.
 Unfortunately, the bus doesn’t go through Guincho.
-The bus runs every hour or so.
+It runs every hour or so.
 The MOV+ (similar to the Zapping for Lisbon) can be loaded on an empty Viva Viagem card.
-Fares and timetables: www.scotturb.com
+Fares and schedules: www.scotturb.com

 Once in Cascais, take the train back to Lisbon, but this time you’ll go to the Cais do Sodré station, instead of the Rossio station (details here).

-As an alternative, you can make the journey in reverse, starting at Cais do Sodré, going to Cascais and then on to Cabo da Roca and finally Sintra, before returning to Lisbon by train to Rossio station,
+As an alternative, you can make the journey in reverse order, taking the train in Cais do Sodré station to Cascais and going by bus onward to Cabo da Roca and finally Sintra, before returning to Lisbon by train to Rossio station,

 Staying in Sintra and Cascais